m5stack/m5-docs/docs/en/quick_start/unitv/v_function.md

 ## BarCode

->Recognize the barcode on the screen and return the recognition result and version.
+>Recognize the barcode on the screen and return the recognition result and version. use firmware`Find code`.

 <img src="assets\img\quick_start\v_function\bar_code.webp" width="30%">